-If you get the chance to cycle the climb of Cirque de Troumouse you are in for a real treat.
-This ride can be classified as a hidden gem in this part of the Pyrenees.
+I highly recommend cycling the Cirque de Troumouse climb if you are in the Hautes Pyrenees and have the opportunity to do so.
+This ride is classified as one of my hidden gems in this part of the Pyrenees.
 Due to its location within the Pyrenees National Park, the Cirque de Troumouse climb has never been featured in the Tour de France.
 The Tour’s loss is your gain though as it is an absolutely stunning hors catégorie climb that has it all.
-Topping out at an elevation of 2110m (6923ft) it is also one of the highest climbs in the Pyrenees.
+Topping out at an elevation of 2 110m (6 923ft) it is also one of the highest climbs in the Pyrenees.

 Cycling up the Gorge de Luz